ViniciusCastellani/Dio_courses_downloader/README.md

 ## Features

 - Automates the process of downloading relevant videos from specified courses.
-- Supports interaction with the Firefox browser for video retrieval.
+- Supports interaction with the Firefox and Chrome browser for video retrieval.
 - Organizes downloaded videos into structured folders based on course and institution.

 ## Requirements

-Before running the script, ensure you have the following Python libraries installed:
+Before running the script, ensure you run this command on terminal:

 ```bash
 pip install -r requirements.txt